Huntken26/work-calendar/README.md

 ## Description

-This is a calendar application that allows the user to save events or tasks for each hour of the day.
+This is a calendar application that allows users to save events or tasks for each hour of the day.
 Work-day-scheduler runs in the browser and features dynamically updated HTML/CSS powered by jQuery.
 It uses Moment.js api to access the current date and time and Bootstrap library for the CSS.

 ## Installation